ModUDuke/experiments/chapter1.md

 ```

 --- type:NormalExercise lang:r xp:100 skills:1 key:be77016734
-## Testing for balancedness across experimental groups: Part II
+## Testing for Balance Across Experimental Groups: Part II

+We’ve now seen the basic descriptive information about the people in our data by comparing some average values about their ages, genders, and racial composition in both the treatment and control groups, and they look pretty balanced at first glance.
+Now we need to check whether these average values hold up as statistically balanced as well.

-Data from the Oregon Health Insurance Experiment, `OHIE`, is available in the workspace.
-This has been divided into two separate dataframes: `trmt` and `ctrl` denoting the treatment and control groups, respectively.
+A simulated version of the Oregon Health Insurance Experiment data, `OHIE`, is available in the workspace.
+This has been divided into two separate dataframes: `treatmentgroup` and `controlgroup` denoting the treatment and control groups, respectively.

 In this exercise, you will be using a two-sided t-test to analyze if the difference in the means of demographic variables of patients who did and did not receive health insurance are statistically different.
+If it turns out that the groups are not balanced statistically, then our analysis will have to get more complicated, so let’s hope they pass this test!

 *** =instructions
 - The way to perfrom a t-test in `R` is with the  `t.test()` function